Amyris investors may receive additional information about the case by clicking the link "Submit Your Information" above.

 If you are a member of the class described above, you may no later than June 3, 2019 move the Court to serve as lead plaintiff of the class, if you so choose.

 A lead plaintiff is a representative party that acts on behalf of other class members in directing the litigation.
 In order to be appointed lead plaintiff, the Court must determine that the class member’s claim is typical of the claims of other class members, and that the class member will adequately represent the class.
 Your ability to share in any recovery is not, however, affected by the decision whether or not to serve as a lead plaintiff.
-Returning the attached form or communicating with any counsel is not necessary to participate or share in any recovery achieved in this case.
+Submitting the form or communicating with any counsel is not necessary to participate or share in any recovery achieved in this case.
 Any member of the purported class may move the court to serve as a lead plaintiff through counsel of the class member’s choice, or may choose to do nothing and remain an inactive class member.

 Kessler Topaz Meltzer & Check, LLP

 James Maro, Esq. or Adrienne Bell, Esq.

 280 King of Prussia Road